DIY do it yourself

 Will need

-According to GOST, the face of the anvil must be made of steel grade 45L or 35L, and it must be tempered so that the hardness is within HRC 45-50.
-Therefore, for the manufacture of this anvil element, a strip of alloy steel with a thickness of at least 20 mm will be needed.
+According to GOST, the face of the anvil must be made of steel grade 45L or 35L, and it must be hardened so that the hardness is within HRC 45-50.
+Therefore, to manufacture this anvil element, you will need a strip of alloy steel with a thickness of at least 20 mm.

 We will also need some tools and materials for work: